Alluxio/alluxio/docs/en/presto-sdk/presto-sdk.md

 ---
 layout: global
-title: Presto SDK with local cache
+title: Presto SDK with Local Cache
 group: Presto SDK
 priority: 1
 ---

 Presto provides an SDK way to combined with Alluxio.
 With the SDK, hot data that need to be scanned frequently